ayannawade/ayannawade.github.io/_staff_members/jane-doe.md

 credentials: PhD Candidate
 ---

-Ayanna has 8+ years of experience in data analysis and visualization.
+8+ years of experience in data analysis and visualization.